microsoft/TypeScript-Handbook/pages/Advanced Types.md

 First we declare the interfaces we will union.
 Each interface has a `kind` property with a different string literal type.
 The `kind` property is called the *discriminant* or *tag*.
-The other properties are the important parts of each interface.
+The other properties are specific to each interface.
 Notice that the interfaces are currently unrelated.
 Let's put them into a union: